 All marriages and long term relationships hit speed bumps and hurdles.
 Because of my own long term marriage I understand what it’s like to bounce back and bounce forward from challenges.

 It’s just not possible to have a committed relationship without going through tough times.

 That’s why the traditional marriage vows say “for better or worse”.
 Worse is assumed.
 Yes, I said that.
 Tough times will occur.
 It can be temporary or intermittent.

 We don’t need to get stuck there.

-Many couples I see for marriage therapy have children under the age of 5.
+Many couples I see as their marriage therapist have children under the age of 5.
 They may be are hitting their first serious hurdles in marriage.
-Some are blended families.

-Many couples seek counseling even though they have a solid foundation because recent stressors with work-life balance, in-laws, parent’s illness or death, challenging transitions, career changes, parenting, all add stress on their relationships.
+Many seek couples counseling even though they have a solid foundation because recent stressors with work-life balance, in-laws, parent’s illness or death, challenging transitions, career changes, substance use, parenting, all add stress on their relationships.

-When couples hit these low points it’s easy to feel hopeless.
-To assume the situation or current frustrations or lack of connection are permanent.
+When couples hit these low points it’s easy to feel hopeless and to assume the situation or current frustrations or lack of connection are permanent.